mtlynch/mediagoblin/docs/source/pluginwriter/authhooks.rst

 if :ref:`basic_auth-chapter` is not enabled, the user will be redirected to the correct login and registration views for your plugin.

-The code assumes that it can generate a valid url given ``mediagoblin.plugins.{{ your_plugin_here }}.login`` and ``mediagoblin.plugins.{{ your_plugin_here }}.register``.
+The code assumes that it can generate a valid URL given ``mediagoblin.plugins.{{ your_plugin_here }}.login`` and ``mediagoblin.plugins.{{ your_plugin_here }}.register``.
 This is only needed if you will not be using the ``login`` and ``register`` views in